-One of Rhode Island’s resettlement offices is ending its resettlement program this fall.
-Declines in arrivals and federal funding have forced the U.S. Conference of Catholic Bishops–which oversees 60 of U.S.’s 360 resettlement offices–to withdraw from the U.S. Refugee Admissions Program this fall.
+One of Rhode Island’s resettlement offices will be unable to resettle refugees next year.
+Declines in arrivals and federal funding have forced the U.S. Conference of Catholic Bishops–which oversees 60 of U.S.’s 360 resettlement offices–to withdraw from the U.S. Refugee Admissions Program.
 Catholic Social Services of Rhode Island is one of those offices.

 Donating to Catholic Social Services of Rhode Island can help position this office to resume resettlement should the federal landscape change.